Joe4evr/Discord.Addons/src/Discord.Addons.MpGame/Documentation/4-Services.md

     public CardGameService(Func<LogMessage, Task> logger = null)
         : base(logger)
     {
-        // You can now log anything you like by invoking the Log
+        // You can now log anything you like by invoking the 'Logger'
         // delegate on the base class you can make use of.
 I would personally
         // recommend having your own method as seen below as a wrapper.
         Log(LogSeverity.Info, "Creating CardGame Service");